What Happens If You Overfill Coolant In A Car?

 No – you shouldn’t drive your car if the coolant levels are over ‘MAX’.

 In reality, you’d probably get away with it.
 Probably!
 Not definitely!
-Driving slowly and at low loads to your nearby hardware store or mechanic should be fine.
+Driving cautiously and at low loads to your nearby hardware store or mechanic should be acceptable.

 But it’s not worth the risk!
 It’ll take a matter of two minutes to remedy this issue.
 When the repair is so easy, why would you drive?